drasgo/VENN/README.md

 ### <a name="ossupport"></a>Supported Operating Systems

 Currently the - known - supported Operating Systems are Ubuntu and Fedora for lack of testers.
-However everyone is welcome to download and try to use this tool on your OS, so we can add the support of that OS in case it doesn't work.
+However everyone is welcome to download and try to use this tool on your OS, so we can work on supporting yours OS in case it doesn't work.

 However it should potentially work on every machine that supports at least Python3 and PyQt5.